Run the examples

 A replicated compare-and-swap register.
 Same cluster setup, but the state machine supports atomic read-modify-write operations instead of a plain counter.

-cd example/atomic
+cd examples/atomic

 bash run_server.sh